Bartholomew Booth: In Maryland

-Booth emigrated in 1773 to colonial Maryland, leaving his wife Mary in England, in a group with his two elder sons, Robert and William, Anne Bardsley and Mary Valens.
+Booth emigrated in 1773 to colonial Maryland, leaving his wife Mary in England, in a group with his two elder sons, Robert and William, as well as two wealthy women, Anne Bardsley and Mary Valens.
 Mary Valens eventually owned land in Maryland, and married Horatio Gates, as his second wife, in 1786.

-Initially, Booth had intended to retire from teaching, and to live the life of a planter.
+Initially, Booth had intended to retire from teaching, and become a planter.
 Instead, the Patriot leadership put pressure on him to develop education.
 He opened academies on the frontier at The Forest of Needwood outside what is now Burkittsville, Maryland, and then at Delamere, on the Antietam Creek near Hagerstown, Maryland.

-Booth became a curate to Bennet Allen at All Saints Church in Frederick, Maryland.
+Booth became one of three curates assisting the unpopular but politically connected Rev. Bennet Allen at All Saints Church in Frederick, Maryland.
 He was appointed to Frederick County's Committee of Observation on January 24, 1775, by John Hanson.

-From the outbreak in 1776 of the American War of Independence, he found himself in a difficult position.
-He sympathised with the Patriot cause.
-He had permission from the Maryland Legislature to set up his Forest of Needwood school, which was in existence from 1778 to 1785.
-On the other hand, he was an Episcopalian cleric, and still treated with suspicion in west Maryland.
-To Richard Henry Lee arranging the schooling of nephews he was the Reverend Mr. Booth; to others "Parson Booth".
+From the outbreak in 1776 of the American War of Independence, Boothe found himself in a difficult position.
+He sympathized with the Patriot cause, and the Maryland Legislature gave permission to set up his Forest of Needwood school, which functioned from 1778 to 1785.
+On the other hand, Rev. Booth was an Episcopalian cleric, and western Marylanders in particular viewed him with suspicion.
+To Richard Henry Lee arranging the schooling of nephews, he was the Reverend Mr. Booth; to others "Parson Booth".

-Bowing to Middletown Patriots, the group sold up.
-Much of the Needwood estate was bought by Thomas Sim Lee, a slave-owner, in 1783, and he subsequently lived there.
-Booth moved west to Washington County, with self-exiled Maryland Tories.
+Bowing to Middletown Patriots, the group sold the Needwood property in Frederick County.
+Former Maryland governor Thomas Sim Lee agreed to purchase the Needwood farm and forest in 1783, but the transaction had not been completed by Booth's death, and his son and executor sold the property in 1785 to Mary Valens, which caused litigation not resolved until 1816.
+Meanwhile, Thomas Sim Lee took possession of the property by either 1790 or 1805, with his son John Lee and enslaved labor farmed, and died there in 1819.
+Following the conflict, Booth moved west to Washington County, with self-exiled Maryland Tories.
 The site chosen for the new Delamere academy was the Devil's Backbone on Antietam Creek, adjacent to the old main road from Maryland's eastern counties to the frontier in the Potomac highlands.
-It was on land bought by Anne Bardsley, shortly before her death in 1781.
+Anne Bardsley had purchased the land shortly before her death in 1781.